-CFED sees an opportunity to integrate financial capability discussions, resources and tools within existing human service programs such as housing, early childhood education, community health centers and child welfare, in order to increase the overall impact of these programs and increase the scale and reach of financial capability services.
+Prosperity Now, formerly known as CFED sees an opportunity to integrate financial capability discussions, resources and tools within existing human service programs such as housing, early childhood education, community health centers, and child welfare, in order to increase the overall impact of these programs and increase the scale and reach of financial capability services.
 Folding financial capability services into these other social services can address the central and interrelated problems families face in achieving financial security.
 Learn more>

 What It’s Worth